Quit Smoking

-If you would like to try to quit smoking, our online doctor can help.
-Just fill out our online assessment, select your treatment option, and our doctors will then assess its suitability for you during a brief consult.
-Once approved by our doctor, the pharmacy team will dispense your medication and post it to your address.
-All medicines sourced by the pharmacy are from Australian wholesalers, who are fully licensed in Australia, so you can be confident that you are receiving genuine medication.
+If you would like to try to quit smoking or vaping, our online doctor can help.
+Just fill out our online assessment, select your preferred treatment option, and our doctors will then assess its suitability for you during a brief consult.
+If approved by our doctor, the pharmacy team will dispense your medication and post it to your address.
+All medicines sourced by the pharmacy are from Australian wholesalers, who are licensed in Australia, so you can be confident that you are receiving genuine medication.

 Quit Smoking Tablets